-Affordable Housing Selection Criteria

-- 1. Will this involve the renovation of an existing building?
-If so, - Is the building structurally sound? - Is it free of lead paint? - Is it free of asbestos, pollutants, and other hazards? - Is there Town sewerage? - Is the septic system in compliance with Title 5? - Does the building comply with building and sanitary codes? - Is it handicap accessible? - Is this a conversion of market rate to affordable housing? - Is this a tax title property? - 2.
+Affordable Housing Selection Criteria Address each criterion as it applies: □ Will this involve the renovation of an existing building?
+If so, Is the building structurally sound? □ Is it free of lead paint? ☐ Is it free of asbestos, pollutants, and other hazards? ☐ Is there Town sewerage? ☐ Is the septic system in compliance with Title 5? □ Does the building comply with building and sanitary codes? ☐ Is it handicap accessible? ☐ Is this a conversion of market rate to affordable housing? ☐ Is this a tax title property?
 Does this project involve the building of a new structure?
-If so, - Will the structure be built on tax title property? - Will it be built on Town owned land? - Will it be built on donated land? - Are there other grants available to help fund this project?
-Explain. - Are there other programs such as Habitat for Humanity involved? - Will the project be built on a previously developed site? - 3.
-Does the project provide housing that is similar in design and scale with the surrounding community? - 4.
-Does this serve the 60% income level population? - 5.
-Does this serve the 80% income level population? - 6.
-Will this be geared to one age group? - 7.
-Is this infill development? - 8.
-Will there be more than two bedrooms? - 9.
-Will it be located near conveniences (grocery, mass transit, etc.)? - 10.
-Does this project fit with the Master Plan? - 11.
-Will there be multiple units? - 12.
-Is long-term affordability assured? - 13.
+If so, □ Will the structure be built on tax title property? □ Will it be built on Town owned land? □ Will it be built on donated land? □ Will the building be free of environmental hazards? ☐ Are there other programs such as Habitat for Humanity involved? □ Will the project be built on a previously developed site?
+Does the project provide housing that is similar in design and scale with the surrounding community?
+Does this serve the 60% income level population?
+Does this serve the 80% income level population?
+Will this be geared to one age group?
+Is this infill development?
+Will there be more than two bedrooms?
+Will it be located near conveniences (grocery, mass transit, etc.)?
+Does this project fit with the Master Plan?
+Will there be multiple units? П Is long-term affordability assured?
 Will priority be given to local residents, Town employees, or employees of local businesses?
+Recreation Criteria Address each criterion as it applies: Will more than one age group use the project?